supahcraig/redpanda_basics/k8s_troubleshooting.md

 Here you can see that the role has tags associated to a cluster named `redpanda` but our cluster is named `cnelson-redpanda` so possibly there is some magic in these tags?

+OR more likely(?) is that it turns out the Trust relationship is different than if you were to recreate the role.

 At this point I would probably have recognized that the tags were a problem, and that the error I got in creating the role probably prevented a new role from being created with tags that point to my cluster.

 ## Recreate the Role

-if you have a stack that says rolled back, you'll need to delete that stack first, then recreate teh role.
+if you have a stack that says rolled back, you'll need to delete that stack first, then recreate the role.